 Universal Shank Blades:

-U shank blades are characterised by the U-shaped cut out at the head of their shank.
-Note – some more older jigsaw machines require a hole in the shank just below the U-shaped pattern.
-They were the fundamental type of blade available for a jigsaw. but since the most jigsaws are produced with a tool-less blade changing system to oblige T shank blades.
+U shank blades are characterized by the U-shaped cut out at the head of their shank.
+Note – some older jigsaw machines require a hole in the shank just below the U-shaped pattern.
+They were the fundamental type of blade available for a jigsaw. but since most jigsaws are produced with a tool-less blade changing system to oblige T shank blades.

 High Carbon Steel:

-than the other different types of blade.
+than the other different types of blades.
 This is mainly because, rather than having teeth, their cutting edge covered in a tungsten carbide grit.
-They designed to be utilized for speciality applications for example, cutting through ceramics, steel or fibreglass.
+They designed to be utilized for specialty applications, for example, cutting through ceramics, steel, or fiberglass.

 Reverse Tooth Blades: